-- High school graduate or GED certificate from a recognized U.S. accredited high school.
+- Recent high school graduate from a recognized U.S. accredited high school. - 2.30 to 2.49 GPA - Minimum 18 SAT or 860 SAT (Evidence-Based Reading and Writing + Mathematics)

-- Graduated in the top 50% of the class

-- 2.30 to 2.49 GPA

-- 860 SAT / 18 ACT or higher

 All students are encouraged to apply for available University scholarships.